penagos/vgdb/README.md

 - Debugging on Linux (Windows and Mac support untested)
 - Launch target in integrated Visual Studio Code terminal or external terminal
-- Conditional breakpoints
+- Conditional breakpoints (break on condition and hit count)
+- Disassembly viewing and stepping
+- Command completion
+- Reverse debugging (on supported CPUs / kernels)
+- Variable watches
+- Viewing of register values
-- Debug Console prompt accepts native GDB commands
+- Debug Console prompt accepts native GDB commands (as well as MI commands)
 - Commands issued in the debug console will automatically pause and resume inferior process
 - Honors deferred symbol loading settings in `.gdbinit`
-- Support for lazy symbol loading as specified in launch configuration
+- Support for lazy (deferred) symbol loading
-- Support for setting environment variables
+- Environment variables
-- Supports attach requests
+- Attach requests
-- Supports remoteSSH
+- Works with remoteSSH
+- Small and written in Typescript only

 ## Quick Start